 - Electrical connectors and wires

-So, Dirty oil can lead to sludge buildup which can clog oil passages in the cam resulting in cam failure.
-As a result, Lack of regular maintenance is a big problem with (VVT) systems.
+Consequently, dirty oil, can lead to sludge buildup; which can clog oil passages in the cam, resulting in cam failure.
+So, lack of regular maintenance is a big problem with (VVT) systems.

 Oil Changes Are Now More Important Than Ever Before

-Most important, The (VVT) solenoid needs clean engine oil to work properly.
-So, What happens when the engine oil becomes clogged with debris, dirt or other foreign particles ?
-It tends to clog up the passageway from the solenoid to the (VVT) chain and gear.
+Most importantly, the (VVT) solenoid, needs clean engine oil to work properly.
+So, what happens when the engine oil becomes clogged with debris, dirt or other foreign particles ?
+It tends to clog up the passageway, from the solenoid to the (VVT) chain and gear.

-As a result, Lack of regular oil changes could damage the (VVT) solenoid, the (VVT) chain, and the gear drive.
-So, To avoid this situation, make sure to have your engine oil changed as recommended by the vehicle manufacture.
-Low oil levels can also cause problems with the (VVT) solenoid and other timing system components.
+Therefore, lack of regular oil changes, could damage the (VVT) solenoid, the (VVT) chain, and the gear drive.
+So, to avoid this situation, make sure to have your engine oil changed; as recommended by the vehicle manufacture.
+Low oil levels, can also cause problems with the (VVT) solenoid and other timing system components.

-With (VVT-i) – Variable Valve Timing (You No Longer Have An (EGR) Valve)
+With (VVT) Variable Valve Timing (You No Longer Have An (EGR) Valve)

-(VVT) systems have made Exhaust Gas Recirculation (EGR) valves obsolete.
-(EGR) valves put smog causing nitrous oxides back into the intake manifold.
-Consequently, The (VVT) system controls the timing to leave inert gas in the chamber for the next combustion cycle.
-As a result, Controlling the combustion temperature and the production of nitrous oxides.
+So, (VVT) systems have made Exhaust Gas Recirculation (EGR) valves obsolete.
+(EGR) valves put smog causing nitrous oxides, back into the intake manifold.
+Consequently, the (VVT) system controls the timing to leave inert gas in the chamber, for the next combustion cycle.
+Furthermore, controlling the combustion temperature and the production of nitrous oxides.

-So, Most (VVT) systems and its components depend on the constant engine oil circulation.
-So, If there’s any problem with the oil flow, all the parts can fail permanently.
+So, most (VVT) systems and its components, depend on the constant circulation of engine oil.
+Finally, if there’s any problem with the oil flow, many parts can fail permanently.